wlwl2/case-utils/README.md

 ## Features

-This package includes a function that for example:

 1. Converts 'testString' to 'test-string'.

 2. Converts 'test-string' to 'test string'.

 3. Converts 'test string' to 'Test String'.

-This was originally meant to convert 'camelCase' strings I had to 'Title Case'.

 ## Installation